Diversification of gas supply sources and integration of gas infrastructure in the Three Seas Region

 FSRU project and LNG Terminal in Świnoujście Expansion Program

-Republic of Poland – Slovak Republic Interconnection.
+Republic of Poland –Slovak Republic Interconnection.

 Republic of Poland – Slovak Republic Interconnection is a part of North-South Gas Interconnections Corridor in Central Eastern and South Eastern Europe ("North-South Gas Corridor").
-The aim is to create a gas infrastructure for regional connections between the areas of Baltic, Adriatic and Aegean Sea regions, the eastern part of the Mediterranean and the Black Sea, as well as within these regions, also to increase diversification and security of gas supply.
+It is a gas infrastructure allowing for regional connections between the areas of Baltic, Adriatic and Aegean Sea regions, the eastern part of the Mediterranean and the Black Sea, as well as within these regions, also increasing diversification and security of gas supply.
 The above mentioned initiatives are an alternative to the historically well-established direction of supply on the East-West axis and create opportunities for the emergence of regional markets covering at least several neighbouring countries.
-Implementation of the above mentioned projects is important not only from the perspective of increasing security and diversification of supplies, but also to counteract the divergence of gas prices between the countries of Central and Eastern Europe and South-Eastern Europe as well as for strengthening the solidarity between the EU Member States.
+Republic of Poland – Slovak Republic Interconnection is important not only from the perspective of increasing security and diversification of supplies, but also to counteract the divergence of gas prices between the countries of Central and Eastern Europe and South-Eastern Europe as well as for strengthening the solidarity between the EU Member States.

 Republic of Poland – Ukraine interconnection.